Frostlock/cocos2d-spaceshooter/readme.md

 ## Introduction
-This is a small spaceshooter game written in python.
+This is a small space shooter game written in python.
-Some of the game mechanics and a lot of the graphics and sounds are based on the great game Subspace.
+Some of the game mechanics and a lot of the graphics and sound effects are based on the good old game Subspace.

 ## Requirements
 * cocos2d